 - Shoulder press.
 Are you sensing the compound exercise trend yet?
-A standard military press can target your shoulders, traps, chest, triceps, and biceps, all in one motion.
-A power rack makes it insanely easy to rack and unrack weight, whether you’re standing or sitting in a chair.
+A standard military press can target your shoulders, traps, chest, triceps, and biceps — all in one motion.
+A power rack makes it insanely easy to rack and unrack the weight, whether you’re standing or sitting in a chair.

 - Curls.
 Just kidding.